The Keystone Battle for the British in India, fought on 23rd June 1757 and won with Treachery and Tarpaulins

 Malleson states that the rate of fire for Indian gunners in the 1750s was around 1 shot every fifteen minutes.
 The European rate of gunfire, 2 or 3 rounds a minute, came as a shock.
 European cannon had screw mechanisms to adjust the elevation of the barrel, an essential sophistication that was missing from the Indian guns.
 Malleson states that the battle tactics of Indian commanders tended to be based on the erroneous assumption that once European guns were discharged there was a period of fifteen minutes during which an attack could be launched, while the guns were reloaded.
 Other features of French and British tactics that came as a surprise were disciplined volley firing and the aggression of European infantry assaults.
 (In these early days there were no European cavalry or sepoy cavalry in India and the French and English relied on native horsemen such as the Mahrattas, although none were present at Plassey)

-The combination of these tactical characteristics with the adept and ruthless leadership shown by Robert Clive and other British officers and by some of the French officers, such as M. Paradis, explain how battles were won by small numbers of European troops and sepoys fighting large native armies.
+The combination of these tactical characteristics with the adept and ruthless leadership shown by Robert Clive and other British officers and by some of the French officers, such as M. Paradis, explains how battles were won by small numbers of European troops and sepoys fighting large native armies.

 Although Britain and France were repeatedly at war in Europe and North America during the 18th Century, in India most of the fighting was against local native rulers supported by either the English or the French and not directly between the two rival European powers.
 In Bengal, the Nawabs were concerned to maintain the presence of the French as a counterbalance to the increasingly ambitious and aggressive English East India Company.
 The English, on the other hand, were keen to evict all the rival European companies from Bengal, especially the French.